electron-userland/electron-builder/docs/Code Signing.md

-OS X and Windows code signing is supported.
+MacOS and Windows code signing is supported.
 Windows is dual code-signed (SHA1 & SHA256 hashing algorithms).

-On a OS X development machine valid and appropriate identity from your keychain will be automatically used.
+On a MacOS development machine valid and appropriate identity from your keychain will be automatically used.

 | Env name       |  Description
 | -------------- | -----------